kucengorenji/spotify-clone-songlist/README.md

 3. in the terminal type "npm install" to initiate the project
 4. type "npm run start"

-*you need to change the env "REACT_APP_CLIENT_ID" file for the spotify id to be able to login
+note: you need to change the env "REACT_APP_CLIENT_ID" file for the spotify id to be able to login